hotrannam/hotrannam.github.io/_posts/2020-08-16-use-envoy-as-an-edge-proxy-on-kubernetes.markdown

 In this post, I will go through how to use Envoy proxy as an API gateway for backend services which are deployed on Kubernetes.

 First, I build a Docker image for Envoy proxy with a customized configuration.
-For the complete configuration, it can be found [here](https://github.com/hotrannam/k8s-dev/blob/master/edge-proxy/envoy.yaml).
+For the complete configuration, you can find [here](https://github.com/hotrannam/k8s-dev/blob/master/edge-proxy/envoy.yaml).

 ```bash
 FROM envoyproxy/envoy-dev:22c921a6318f07847afc61bc137a9e4833889b9d
 COPY envoy.yaml /etc/envoy/envoy.yaml
 ```

-In the listener, I bind Envoy proxy to port 30000.
+In the listener, I bind Envoy proxy to port 30000 to listen to HTTP traffic.

 ```yaml
 listeners: